#1 Home Improvement Retailer

 In the areas of Zones 9 and 10 stretching across the Southeast, you can begin planning and planting indoors early in the year.
 Your odds of frost are low in this part of the country, but not zero.
 Be mindful of cold snaps and cover any sprouts or early-riser bulb plants during cold times.

 Growing season begins early and ends late in this part of the country.
-The climate and weather make it easy to get and keep a beautiful garden going.
-A wide variety of vegetables, plants, and flowers thrive in Florida and southern Georgia.
-If you've got good soil drainage, you can even grow citrus trees.
+A wide variety of flowers, vegetables, and plants thrive in Florida and southern Georgia.
+You can even grow citrus trees for fresh fruit when you plant somewhere with good soil drainage.
 You'll have excellent results with peppers of all colors and heat levels, including jalapeños, bell peppers, and more.
 Zucchini, cucumbers, squash, and pumpkins, which are direct sow only, will flourish.
-Tomato plants will yield thriving fruit and leaves, as they're tropical in origin and love the heat.
+Tomato plants will yield thriving fruit and leaves, as they're tropical in origin and are happiest in the heat.

 Start Seeds Indoors

-Grow your garden from seeds by starting them indoors.
+Save money when you grow your garden from seeds by starting them indoors in your own seedling garden.
 We've got all the seed starter supplies you'll need.
-For best results, you'll want grow lights or a warming mat to go with your seed tray or planter pots.
-If you're planting a larger garden, use seed trays — like the ones you see sprouts in at your Hillsborough Garden Center — to make it easy to stay organized and plant tiny soil plugs later.
+For best results, you'll want grow lights or a warming mat to go with your seed tray or plant pots.
+If you're planting a larger garden, use seed trays — like the ones you see sprouts in at your Hillsborough Garden Center — to stay organized and plant tiny soil plugs when the time comes.
 You can also use pots with potting soil and seed starter mix.

 Sprouts